en

 Types of Geological Formations in São Tomé

-Unique Geological Peculiarities of São Tomé
+Unique Geological Features of São Tomé

-The Role of Erosion and Weathering in Shaping São Tomé's Landscape
+Erosion and Weathering Shaping São Tomé's Landscape

 São Tomé's Geological Landscape and Its Impact on Biodiversity